-Theming-wise the rooms are a bit of a letdown compared to the stunning exteriors.
-The rooms have some beach themed artwork but other than this they are fairly plain, they are also fairly dark which is a disappointment given the bright exterior.
+Theming-wise the rooms in the Old Key West Resort are a bit of a letdown compared to the stunning exteriors.
+The rooms have some beach-themed artwork but other than this they are fairly plain, they are also fairly dark which is a disappointment given the bright exterior.
 The balcony was big enough for two but no more, it had a table and chairs set up and an ok view of one of the smaller pools.
 The kitchen was adequate for breakfasts and quick meals, although we really struggled when spending 24 hours in the room because of the storm, but again this isn’t really what it is set up for.
 The bathroom is large and lighter than the other rooms, the bath was a nice edition and came with Disney bathroom products which were a nice touch.

 There is quite a lot of entertainment available at the resort, especially for little ones.
-There’s a schedule of children’s entertainment that can be anything from pool parties, to film showings, to story time.
-If you want something for the whole family you can find outdoor film showings and a campfire activities.
-It’s not the kind of thing you can just leave your child at all day but there’s enough to keep them occupied while you relax near by.
+There’s a schedule of children’s entertainment that can be anything from pool parties, to film showings, to storytime.
+If you want something for the whole family you can find outdoor film showings and campfire activities.
+It’s not the kind of thing you can just leave your child all day but there’s enough to keep them occupied while you relax nearby.

 There are a variety of pools throughout the resort of which I used two.
 The one directly outside our apartment was a standard smaller pool, with towels and recliners available.
 It also has a hot tub which is a nice edition.
 The pool was generally quiet so it was great for relaxing, some days I had it all to myself which was very enjoyable.